Conformal boundary conditions, loop gravity and the continuum: Boundary field theory at finite distance

 Comparison with \eref{glucond} completes the argument.
 Going back to \eref{Omdef}, we can then also see that the conformal factor must be proportional to the $SU(2)$ norm $\|\xi\|^2=\delta_{AA'}\bar{\xi}^{A'}\xi^A$ of the boundary spinor.
 A short calculation fixes the overall normalisation,

-To introduce an appropriate boundary action, we now only have the boundary dyad $(m_a,\bar{m}_a)$, the boundary spinors $\xi^A$, and their covariant exterior derivatives at our disposal.
+To introduce an appropriate boundary action, we now only have the boundary dyad $(m_a,\bar{m}_a)$, the boundary spinor $\xi^A$, and its covariant exterior derivatives at our disposal.
 Going back to equation \eref{glucond}, we consider, therefore, the following candidate for a bulk plus boundary action, namely

 where $D_a$ is the pull-back of the $SU(2)$ covariant derivative to the boundary,